fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 1 (Jan 18--22): Introductions

 ### Monday: Syllabus, Expectations, Tools
+- Welcome/overview video
-- Welcome address and lecture/syllabus quiz
+- Overview/syllabus quiz
 - Introduction to [Zotero](http://zotero.org)

-{% include alert.html class='danger' title='Do this ASAP' text="
+{% include alert.html class='warning' title='Do this ASAP' text="
-Before you start doing any reading or assignments for the course, follow the [Zotero setup instructions](http://fredgibbs.net/courses/etc/zotero), and make sure you can access the required course readings there.
+Before you do anything else, follow the [Zotero setup instructions](http://fredgibbs.net/courses/etc/zotero), and make sure you can access the required course readings there.
 We use this library throughout the semester---and occasionally I add stuff to this during the semester that we'll use for an assignment---so don't be foolish enough to think you can get by without it.

+We use a tool called Zotero to manage PDFs of reading assignments apart from the books.
+As you read the [Zotero set up instructions](/courses/etc/zotero), you will need the following links.
+Save yourself confusion by reading the directions FIRST.

+Our `Zotero Group homepage` is [https://www.zotero.org/groups/2703269/making-history-unm](https://www.zotero.org/groups/2703269/making-history-unm).
+This link is best for joining the course Zotero Group.

+Our `Zotero Library page` is [https://www.zotero.org/groups/2703269/making-history-unm/library](https://www.zotero.org/groups/2703269/making-history-unm/library).
+Once you are a member of our group, this link is best for accessing our Zotero Library.
+"%}

+{% include alert.html class='danger' title='Reflections' text="
+- Make sure you watch the intro video and take the quiz that covers both the intro video and the syllabus.
+These are super easy points that you don't want to miss out on.
 "%}